-The family comprises about 1,200 species in 100 genera with global distribution, occurring in temperate zones in both hemispheres, but most diverse in tropical and subtropical areas.
-Mainly trees and shrubs, but about 30% of species are lianas.
+The family comprises ~1,200 species in 100 genera with global distribution, occurring in temperate zones in both hemispheres, but most diverse in tropical and subtropical areas.
+Mainly trees and shrubs, but ~30% of species are lianas.
 Climbers are predominant in the subfamilies Hippocrateoideae and Salacioideae (formerly Hippocrateaceae family), whereas in Celastraceae sensu stricto they are represented in the New World solely by the genus Celastrus.
-In the Neotropics there are just over 100 species of lianas in 13 genera, distributed mainly in forest habitats.

-Diagnostics: Leaves simple, opposite or alternate, often elliptic to oblong, and serrate or crenate; flowers are small, bisexual (in all Neotropical climbers), actinomorphic with a conspicuous nectariferous disc and three to five stamens, commonly clustered in axillary inflorescences.
+In the Neotropics there are ~105 species of lianas in 13 genera, distributed mainly in forest habitats.
+Diagnostics: Leaves simple, opposite or alternate, often elliptic to oblong, and serrate or crenate; flowers are small, bisexual (in all neotropical climbers), actinomorphic with a conspicuous nectariferous disc and three to five stamens, commonly clustered in axillary inflorescences.
 Fruits in climbing species include capsules, berries and monocarps.
 Sterile material may be confused with Malpighiaceae, but it is differentiated by leaves with crenate or serrate margins, the lack of glands on petioles and lamina, and the lack of T-shaped hairs.

-General characters
+General Characters

-- STEMS.
-Woody, up to 50 m in length and 10 cm in diam.
-Young branches are terete, angled or flattened, old stems are terete, lobed, asymmetrical or flattened.
+1. STEMS.
+Woody, up to 50 m in length and 10 cm in diam. young branches are terete, angled or flattened, old stems are terete, lobed, non-cylindrical or flattened.
 Bark furrowed, fissured (e.g., Hippocratea volubilis L.) or exfoliating (Hylenaea), with different types and quantity of lenticels.
-Cross sections with regular anatomy where the xylem is dissected by numerous wide rays are found in the Hippocrateoideae, e.g., Anthodon, Cuervea and Hippocratea (fig. 1a, b & d), in species of Celastrus in the temperate zone it may have a ring porous pattern (fig. 1c); shallow to deep phloem wedges formed by a continuous cambium are found in various species of Tontelea (figs. 1e, 2a & b); minute successive interxylary phloem arcs are found in Cheiloclinium (fig 1f) and Semialarium (fig. 2e); successive cambia are found in Salacioideae, e.g., Peritassa and Salacia, these producing continuous or discontinuous concentric rings or arcs of xylem and phloem (fig. 2c, d & f). - 2.
+Cross sections with regular anatomy where the xylem is dissected by numerous wide rays are found in the Hippocrateoideae, e.g., Anthodon, Cuervea and Hippocratea (Figure 75A, B, D); shallow to deep phloem wedges formed by a continuous cambium are found in various species of Celastrus (Figure 75C) and Tontelea (Figures 75E; 76A, B); minute concentric interxylary phloem islands are found in Cheiloclinium (Figure 75F) and

+- Semialarium (Figure 76E); successive cambia are found in Salacioideae, e.g., Peritassa and Salacia, these producing continuous or discontinuous concentric rings or arcs of xylem and phloem (Figure 76C, D, F). - 2.
 EXUDATES.
 Commonly inconspicuous, but red or yellow exudates have been reported for a few species, e.g., Prionostemma aspera (Lam.)
 Miers. - 3.
 CLIMBING MECHANISMS.
-Most species have prehensile lateral branches that develop precociously before the leaves are formed (fig. 3b); some species are scramblers with plagiotropic, lateral branches that help them to secure their position on the host plants; twiners (counterclockwise) are found in the genus Celastrus (fig. 3a & d) and sometimes in species with other climbing mechanisms such as prehensile branches (e.g., Peritassa laevigata (Link) A.C.
+Most species have prehensile lateral branches that develop precociously before the leaves are formed (Figure 76B); some species are scramblers with plagiotropic, lateral branches that help them to secure their position on the host plants; twiners (counterclockwise) are found in the genus Celastrus (Figure 76A, D) and sometimes in species with other climbing mechanisms such as prehensile branches (e.g., Peritassa laevigata (Link) A.C.
 Sm.) or scramblers.
-A few species that commonly grow as trees or shrubs sometimes have upper scrambling branches. - INDUMENT.
+A few species that commonly grow as trees or shrubs sometimes have upper scrambling branches. - 4.
+INDUMENT.
 Neotropical Celastraceae are mostly glabrous.
 A few species of climbers are pubescent, with simple, short hairs that usually are restricted to young branches (Hippocratea volubilis) or inflorescences and pedicels (Cheiloclinium puberulum Lombardi).
-Prionostemma aspera and Semialarium mexicanum (Miers) Mennega are entirely pubescent species. - LEAVES.
-Leaves are always simple, opposite or subopposite in all climbing genera (fig. 3b, 4a & c), except for Celastrus, which always have them alternate.
-Stipules are minute, usually triangular and caducous.
+Prionostemma aspera and Semialarium mexicanum (Miers) Mennega are entirely pubescent species.